outsinre/outsinre.github.com/_posts/2018-04-21-docker-newbie.md

    >Context directory is NOT the *pwd* where we execute *docker build* though usually we switch to it before building.

-After the building, we can launch the *nginx:v1* as previously.
+After the building, we can run *nginx:v1* image to test.

 # Network